Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 - You serve alcohol (higher liability risk for injury claims)

-If any of these apply to you, PL insurance isn't optional.
+If any of these apply, this cover isn't optional.
 It's a basic cost of doing business safely.

 We see these mistakes repeatedly across Malaysian F&B businesses.
 Each one can leave you exposed when a claim happens.